 Near the strawberries, there are several rows of flowers.
 But their season probably also almost ended, and many flowers wilted.
 Here are several that remained:

-In total, we spent a little more than one hour at M’shoch BaGezer.
+We spent a little more than one hour at M’shoch BaGezer.
 It included both strawberry picking and games rooms.
 And though I love agrotourism, we left disappointed.
-My main complaint is similar to criticism most people have, the entrance fee is too high, and you do not get value for money.
+My main complaint is similar to most people’s criticism: the entrance fee is too high, and you do not get value for money.

-You can argue that the entrance fee to picking vegetables is very similar to The Salad Trail.
-But at The Salad Trail, there is a wider variety, and the tour lasts about 2.5 hours (instead of 45 minutes here).
+You can argue that the entrance fee for picking vegetables is similar to The Salad Trail.
+But there is a wider variety at The Salad Trail, and the tour lasts about 2.5 hours (instead of 45 minutes here).
 The pricing of strawberry picking is similar to other nearby places, like Tutland.
 But other farms, for the same price, offer more than one field of strawberries.
 Thus, it is one of those rare occasions that I can not recommend a place.

 Have you visited M’shoch BaGezer?
 Tell us about your experience in the comments below.

 For other similar places, check out agrotourism.